Computer Science Department

 6.006 - Introduction to Algorithms (MIT, Fall 2008)

 Binary Search Tees.
 Clothing for computer scientists.
 Funny T-shirts that only a grad student could love.

 I'm interested in natural language semantics, specifically in producing computer programs that understand natural language.
 The two questions I'm most interested in are:

 I work on the Never-Ending Language Learner (NELL), a system which learns to read using a corpus of webpages.
 My research includes both work on the underlying knowledge representation and interpreting text given a knowledge representation.
-I recently gave a talk at the CMU Machine Learning lunch about my recent semantic parsing work.

 Vector Space Semantic Parsing: A Framework for Compositional Vector Space Models.
 In Proceedings of the 2013 Workshop on Continuous Vector Space Models and their Compositionality, 2013.
 PDF